The quiet storm: What was billed as a weather event is a non-event. So far.

 Like us, they'll know today.

-And just like us, they probably breathed a collective sigh of relief when they rolled out of bed on Thursday and looked outside to what was a relatively calm day.
+And just like us, they probably breathed a collective sigh of relief when they rolled out of bed on Thursday and looked outside to what was a relatively calm morning.

 What happened on Thursday by comparison was pleasant, quaint even.
-Just a normal day if we didn't know any better.
+Just a normal winter's day if you didn't know any better.

-Still, the eve of those weather events played out in much the same way — and Wednesday was no different.
+The hours preceding the storm's arrival, however, were no different than any other weather event.
 It didn’t take long for most residents’ fight-or-flight response to engage, setting off a predictable chain reaction across the county.

 Cars lined up trying to get into gas stations.
-A Citgo station on North Church Street was forced to close because the pumps ran dry.
+A Citgo station on North Church Street closed Wednesday afternoon after the pumps ran dry.

 ABC stores and takeout joints got the usual bump in business.

 Generators.
 Wood.
 Batteries.
-Anything that brought light or heat.
-They were in high demand as residents braced for the worst.
+Anything that brought light or heat or both.
+They were in demand as residents braced for the worst.

-Hours into a winter storm that was cutting a swath through the state, most residents woke up to a gentle rain — and power.
+Hours into the storm, most residents woke up on Thursday to a gentle rain — and power.

 Only 12 Guilford County customers were without electricity around 9 a.m., according to Duke Energy.
-By noon, that number was up to 1,224.
+By noon, that number was up to 1,224 — far less than the roughly 50,000 that were in the dark last weekend.

-But there was no widespread reports of outages, fallen trees or traffic accidents.
+But there was no widespread reports of outages, fallen trees or accidents.